ascsl/laravel-docs-ES/artisan-EN-ES.md

         $drip->send(User::find($user));
     });

-#### Descripciones de los comandos de cierre : Closure Command Descriptions
+#### Descripciones de los comandos Closure : Closure Command Descriptions

 Al definir un comando basado en Closure, puede usar el método `describe` para agregar una descripción al comando.
 Esta descripción se mostrará cuando ejecute los comandos `php artisan list` o `php artisan help`:
 > > When defining a Closure based command, you may use the `describe` method to add a description to the command.
 This description will be displayed when you run the `php artisan list` or `php artisan help` commands: